 Provision Requirement Status Sheriff's Office Update 1.
-The County shall ensure prisoners with disabilities, including those housed in specialized medical units or mental health units ( e.g. , OPP, IOP, Acute) have equal access to programs, services, and activities available to similarly situated prisoners without disabilities, consistent with their health and security needs.
+The County shall ensure prisoners with disabilities, including those housed in specialized medical units or mental health units (e.g. , OPP, IOP, Acute) have equal access to programs, services, and activities available to similarly situated prisoners without disabilities, consistent with their health and security needs.
 Such programs, services, and activities include, but are not limited to: Current practice.
-Educational, vocational, reentry and substance abuse programs Compliant RCCC offers in person learning based on eligibility criteria being met.
+1. a) Educational, vocational, reentry and substance abuse programs Compliant RCCC offers in person learning based on eligibility criteria being met.
 Reentry programs are not offered to inmates in specialized mental health units.
-Same at NMJ; we have introduced reentry into the main jail and have been mirroring that of RCCC.
-1. b) Work Assignments RCCC and NMJ work assignments are based on ACH medical clearance and ability to perform the essential functions of the job with or without an accommodation; Reasonable accommodations are made based on ACH recommendation.
+Same at MJ; we have introduced reentry into the Main Jail and have been mirroring that of RCCC.
+1. b) Work Assignments Compliant RCCC and MJ work assignments are based on ACH medical clearance and ability to perform the essential functions of the job with or without an accommodation; Reasonable accommodations are made based on ACH recommendation.
 Classification assists with filtering eligibility criteria.